turingschool/module_5/flower_exercise_2.0.md

 ### Articulating Your Strengths: What's Changed for You
 With the above uses in mind, let's practice articulating your strengths in different contexts.

+**Slide #17:**
+**Note to Facilitators:** Create breakout rooms in Zoom for groups of 3-4 people (preferably no more than 4) for the following discussion.
+Take 10-15 minutes for this discussion.

 #### Small Group Discussions:

 * 1. What's changed for you in your results or how have you seen yourself change and grow over the past year?